snowdj/geocompr/index.md

 [![Build Status](https://travis-ci.org/Robinlovelace/geocompr.svg?branch=master)](https://travis-ci.org/Robinlovelace/geocompr)

-The version of the book you are reading now was built on 2018-08-25 and was built locally.
+The version of the book you are reading now was built on 2018-08-25 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).

 ## How to contribute? {-}